Bertinoti/react-shopping-cart-components/README.md

 1. return a `<main>` html5 element that renders the `{children}` prop it receives
 2. receive all the other `...props` and forward them to the `<main>` element
-3. export the component from an `index.js` file. you should export the default component if is the only one
+3. export the component from an `index.js` file. you should export the defau component if is the only one

 #### Test suite name